rockingdingo/deepnlp/deepnlp/parse/README.md

 #### Training Instance
 Training instance are generated and saved using pickle file for future use.
-They are fisted generated and saved the first time when below functions are called..
+They are first generated and saved  when below functions are called..
 ```python

 # function for generating train/dev data